SaraZarei/Analysing-TV-Data-Manipulation-Visualization_Python/README.md

 # Analyzing-TV-Data_Manipulation-Data_Visualization_Python
-The half-time, It is a show TV .
-In this notebook, we're going to find out how some of the elements of this show interact with each other.
-After exploring and cleaning our data a little, we're going to answer questions like:
+For this project, we used a combination of data manipulation and visualization to explore television data.
+Generating insights into game outcomes, viewership, and even halftime shows.
+We developed an informative plot that helps to visualize the viewership and quality of The Office throughout its nine seasons.
+- we're going to answer questions like:

-What are the most extreme game outcomes?
+- What are the most extreme game outcomes?
-How does the game affect television viewership?
+- How does the game affect television viewership?
-How have viewership, TV ratings, and ad cost evolved over time?
+- How have viewership, TV ratings, and ad cost evolved over time?
-Who are the most prolific musicians in terms of halftime show performances?
+- Who are the most prolific musicians in terms of halftime show performances?
 ## Libraries
 - Pandas
 - Numpy